michael105/slterm/LOG.md

 It's our capability to perceive the location of an audible source.
 What needs a perception and combination of both ears in the scale of microseconds.
 Maybe even nanoseconds.
 But 200ms is.
 Painful slow.

+..
+2020/01

+scrolling - is this the job of the terminal emulator, or for a separate tool?

+not sure.
+Ok.
+I try to break this down - it's also the question, whether one likes to have (graphical) scrollbars.